arduinocelentano/cdimage/README.md

 ## Building
 You'll need [Qt 6](https://www.qt.io/product/qt6) library to build it.
 Just run `qmake` and then `make`.
 Alternatively you could build the project with [Qt Creator](https://www.qt.io/product/development-tools) if you installed it.

+## Windows Users
+Since many Windows users experienced problems with building it or did not want to install Qt and all the stuff, I've made a [Windows binary build](https://github.com/arduinocelentano/cdimage/releases).
+However I have not tested it thoroughly yet because I don't have a working CD recorder at hand right now.
+I think I'll try to burn some discs with Windows tools later and note down the steps for Windows users.

 ## Before you start
 If your compact disc is not mentioned in the track generating dialog, you'll probably fail.
 All the discs are slightly different geometrically.
 This difference does not matter for data storage but dramatically influences image calculation.